abridged/collabland-dev/blog/write-erc-6900-plugin.md

 slug: how-to-write-an-erc-6900-plugin
 title: How to write an ERC-6900 Plugin
 # image: /static/img/tsf.png
-authors: fangting
+authors: [fangting, raymond]
 tags: [alchemy, collabland, developers, plugins]
 date: 2024-02-28
 ---
 ## Introduction

 We're excited to share Collab.Land is partnering with Alchemy to advance Account Abstraction(AA) and modular plugins(ERC-6900).
-Alchemy's in-depth guide explains how to create adaptable ERC-6900 plugins, a core component of AA.
+This in-depth guide explains how to create adaptable ERC-6900 plugins, a core component of AA.
 Stay tuned as we work together to bring these cutting-edge features to our products.

 You have decided to write an [ERC-6900](https://eips.ethereum.org/EIPS/eip-6900) plugin that can be used by all ERC-6900 compliant accounts.
 That’s great!